 Sounkyo Onsen contains minerals such as hydrogen sulfide, salt, and iron.
 Its water is neutral and is said to be good for people suffering from hypertension and arteriosclerosis.

 In the morning, we will visit the Sounkyo Gorge.
 This 12.4-mile gorge contains spectacular 100 meter (328 feet) jagged cliffs and gorgeous waterfalls, also known as the “Roof of Hokkaido.”
 We will also see the beautiful Ginga Waterfall and Ryusei Waterfall, collectively referred to as “husband-and-wife falls” in Japanese.
 Then we will stop at the Otokoyama Sake Brewery & Museum.
 Otokoyama is a well known sake brand both within Japan and worldwide.
 The museum is comprehensive in covering the rich sake brewing heritage, as well as the ancient sake-related literature and art.
 Enjoy Sake Tasting and the special gift shop.
 We can enjoy Asahikawa Ramen, a distinct variant of shoyu ramen that is unique to the city of Asahikawa, at Ramen Mura (Ramen Village) where the best ramen shops are located.
 After enjoying this special ramen, we transfer to Showa Shinzan, one of Japan’s youngest mountains.
 Still venting sulfurous fumes today, Showa Shinzan stands directly next to Mount Usu, which bears responsibility for the new mountain’s birth.
-We can get good views of the young volcano by taking the Usuzan Ropeway.
+Then we will visit the Showa-Shinzan Bear Park where we can get up close to the bears and feed them.
 Then we will return to our onsen resort to enjoy dinner.
 The Toya-ko region features an active volcano and Hot Springs is available for us to use any time in our resort.
-After dinner, we will view the spectacular Fireworks from the lake (weather permitting).

 After breakfast, we will visit Usu Zenkoji, a historical temple built to enshrine a statue of Principal Buddha Amitabha, hand-carved by Buddhist priest Ennin in the year 826.
 The temple was damaged in Mount Usu’s eruption in 1822 and various precious treasures and records were lost, but in recent years it has been restored to its original condition.
 In 1974, Zenkoji was designated as a National Important Cultural Asset.
 The 190-year old Ezo Yamazakura is called Ishikari Cherry Tree, and is designated as a memorial protection tree of Hokkaido. また公園内は1000本の各種桜が順次咲くため、長期間にわたって花見を楽しむことができる。 In addition, 1000 cherry blossom trees in the park bloom sequentially, so we can enjoy the cherry blossoms for a long time.
 After enjoying the beautiful cherry blossom viewing, we will enjoy Special Salmon Chanchan Yaki for today’s lunch.
 After lunch, we will drive to Sapporo and visit the Hokkaido Shrine constructed in 1870 as an interim building of the shrine for three deities of the Hokkaido reclamation.
 Don’t forget the cherry blossoms viewing too.
 Then, we will stop at the Shiroi Koibito (White Lover’s Chocolate), which is famous for white chocolate and other related products.
 A Crab Feast is arranged for our Farewell Dinner.
 Local crabs are usually boiled with some salt or broiled and have an elegant sweetness and sophisticated flavor.
 It is said that the crab is so delicious that Japanese people become silent once they start eating.
 Hello hairy crab & king crabs, here I come…..